v8/v8.dev/src/docs/d8-android.md

 ---
 title: 'Using `d8` on Android'
 ---
+This document explains how to run [`d8`](/docs/d8) on Android.

 ## Prerequisites

 - a Linux/Mac workstation
 - V8 r12178 (on Google Code) or later
 - an Android emulator or device with matching USB cable
 - make sure building with GYP works
-- Mac-only: [download the NDK](http://developer.android.com/ndk/downloads/index.html) and note the path where it is installed.
+- Mac-only: [download the NDK](https://developer.android.com/ndk/downloads/) and note the path where it is installed.

 ## Get the code